jeff-160/Potato/README.md

 <img src="https://github.com/WAP-Industries/Potato/blob/main/images/logo.png?raw=true"/>

 # Potato Visual Novel Framework

 Potato is a simple visual novel framework written in C++ using the SDL framework.
 It is written such that only a basic and fundamental understanding grasp of C++ is required to produce a complete visual novel game.
 Big thanks to [zhogrog](https://github.com/GaoZR2008) for christening this.
 ---

 ## Requirements
-1. GNU g++
+1. GNU g++ (update to the latest version)
 2. Python 3.11 or higher (idk as long as it has the json module)
 3. The blood of an infant
 ---